- HIV/AIDS 101

 - Ninety-seven percent of 18-24 year olds text, averaging almost 110 texts per day.1

 - African American and Hispanic send more text messages, on average, than whites, with a median of ten texts a day for African Americans and Hispanics, and five texts a day for whites.2

 How can I use text messaging in response to HIV?

 - Respond to questions about HIV.

-- Remind patients of medical appointments.
+- Remind patients of medical appointments by sending text reminders.

 - Encourage people to get tested for HIV through peer networks.

 - Raise money through a mobile giving/text-to-give campaign.

 - Get Yourself Tested (GYT) helps people locate nearby STI testing centers